How to join repositories in CMake¶

 In the first case, you can simply replace repository URL with a path to the local repository copy.
 It works very well.
 The only observable difference is the fact that content will not be physically copied into you build directory – CMake will use the existing files that you are pointing to.
 This should hardly ever be an issue.

-In the second case, you rely on the fact that you have successfully run FetchContent
+In the second case, you rely on the fact that you have successfully run FetchContent/ExternalProject at least once.

 Every time CMake is processing it, it checks if the content is up-to-date.
 In the offline scenario that check will